batxes/exocyst/README.md

 Andrea Picco, Ibai Irastorza-Azcarate, Tanja Specht, Dominik Böke, Irene Pazos, Anne-Sophie Rivier-Cordey, Damien P. Devos, Marko Kaksonen, Oriol Gallego, The in vivo architecture of the exocyst provides structural basis for exocytosis, Cell; DOI:to be announced

+There are also uploaded the exocyst models, exocyst tag models, cog models and cog tag models.

 This is the repository to which the Cell STAR methods points to.

 ##Requirements: